What Will They Remember?

-So, I made an intentional vow to try harder, do better and make sweeter memories for them to carry into their adulthood.
+So I made an intentional vow to try harder, do better, and create sweeter memories for them to carry into adulthood.
 I failed.
 Over and over.
 BUT, I kept trying!
 Let me encourage you - don’t give up on this quest, just keep getting back up and trying again.

-Today, four of my children have flown the nest, and 4-6 more are still in it, depending on the day, eating everything in sight (yes, they do tend to come back).
+Today, four of my children have flown the nest, and four to six more are still in it—depending on the day—eating everything in sight.
+(Yes, they do tend to come back).
 And, I’ve learned a few lessons along the way.

 Go Big In Celebrating Them